What Bash Scripting Is and Why Server Administrators Rely on It

 set +x # Debug mode off

-Other useful flags include set -e which causes the script to exit immediately if any command fails, and set -u which treats unset variables as errors.
+Other useful flags include set -e which causes the script to exit immediately if any command fails, and set -u which treats unset variables as errors rather than treating them as empty strings.

 #!/bin/bash